nymur-rahman-nyar/cisco-packet-tracer-network-lab/lab-1/description.md

+# The IOS Operating System

 # Logs:

-- `enable`. to go to priviledge mode
+- used `enable` to go to priviledge mode